zheng851/mypersonalweb/_pages/Presentations.md

 Lightfoot, E., DeZelar, S., & Zheng, M. (2018, January).
 Parents with disabilities in the child welfare system: Equity and justice implications.
 Poster presented at the 22rd Annual Conference of the Society for Social Work and Research, Washington, DC.

+# Invited and Other Community Presentations

+Zheng, M. (April, 2019).
+Applying hierarchical linear modeling (HLM) to social work research.
+Guest lecture in Innovations in Social Research course.
+University of Bucharest, Romania.

+Zheng, M. (April, 2019).
+Social work in China: The good, the bad, and the ugly.
+Guest lecture in International Social Work course.
+University of Minnesota School of Social Work, Saint Paul, MN

+Zheng, M. (November, 2018).
+Factors associated with health-related needs screening rates among older adults in the subsidized housing.
+College of Education and Human Development.
+University of Minnesota, Minneapolis, MN.

+Zheng, M. (May, 2018).
+Assessing the impact of the 1961 White House Conference on Aging on the passage of Medicare.
+Social Welfare History Conference.
+University of Minnesota, Saint Paul, MN.

+Zheng, M. (February, 2018).
+Social security system in China.
+Guest lecture in International and Comparative Social Welfare Policy course.
+University of Minnesota School of Social Work, Saint Paul, MN

+Zheng, M. (July, 2017) Evaluating the effectiveness of the Live Well at Home Program at CommonBond Communities.
+CommonBond Communities, Minneapolis, MN.

+Zheng, M. (December, 2014).
+The prevalence of mental health problems among older adults in China.
+Wenxin Social Services, Shenzhen, Guangdong, China

+Zheng, M. (October, 2014).
+Working with older adults: An motivational interviewing approach.
+Wenxin Social Services, Shenzhen, Guangdong, China